-A couple months ago, I had the honour of speaking at a luncheon for church staff and lay leaders.
-It was a precursor to the Strengthening Your Faith Conference we held in Emira, Ontario.
+I had the honour of speaking at a luncheon for church staff and lay leaders as a precursor to a conference in Ontario, Canada.

 In attendance at the luncheon was perhaps twenty or thirty Christian workers – some paid staff, most, I think, volunteers.